Section F. Admin for clergy and lay ministers

-3. The key guide to this has been published by the Archbishops’ Council “A Guide to Church of England Parochial Fees from January 2013” (October 2012) which is available at: https://www.churchofengland.org/more/clergy-resources/national-clergy-hr/life-events-parochial-fees-and-guidance
+1. The key guide to this is published by the Archbishops’ Council “A Guide to Church of England Parochial Fees” and is available on line at: Life events parochial fees and guidance together with FAQs.

 A joint arrangement might be more convenient for those clergy, PCC treasurers and Diocesan Office.
 Where PCCs agree such arrangements it is essential that the Finance Team at the Diocesan Office is advised accordingly.